IntaSend/IntaSend-Dynamic-Pay-Button/README.md

 # IntaSend Dynamic Pay Button

-This project allows one to have an amount input form that updates data-amount attribute in IntaSend Pay Button element.
+This project demonstrates how to dynamically update the data-amount attribute in IntaSend Pay Button element using a form and event listeners in JavaScript.